-- Plagiarism: presenting the work (i.e., ideas, data, creations) of another, wholly or in part, as one's own work without customary and proper acknowledgment of sources and extent of use, unless authorized by the instructor. - Cheating: using information, study aids, notes, materials, devices, or collaboration not explicitly approved by the instructor.
-For example: doing a class assignment for someone else or allowing someone to copy one's assignment; copying from, or assisting, another student during an examination; or stealing, or otherwise improperly obtaining, copies of an examination before or after its administration. - Fraud: altering or inventing data, research, or citations for an academic endeavor; fabricating, forging or otherwise misrepresenting to an instructor or an institution one's past or current academic or professional activities; impersonating someone or allowing oneself to be impersonated for an examination or other academic endeavor; using a ghost writer, commercial or otherwise, for any type of assignment. - Violation of Standards: violations against ethical and professional standards required by individual University programs, academic courses, and clinical programs that may result in qualification for entry into a profession that maintains standards of conduct. - Multiple Submissions: submitting, wholly or in part, the same academic endeavor to earn credit in two or more courses without explicit approval by all concerned instructors.

-• Interference or Obstruction: interfering with academic efforts of other students to gain unfair advantage for personal academic advancement.
-Interference may include but is not limited to, sabotage, harassment, tampering, bribery, or intimidation of another student.

-Complicity: assisting another person in any act of academic dishonesty above.
+- Plagiarism: presenting the work (i.e., ideas, data, creations) of another, wholly or in part, as one's own work without customary and proper acknowledgment of sources and extent of use, unless authorized by the instructor.
+This includes the use of Artificial Intelligence-based applications.
+Such use is prohibited unless expressly permitted by the instructor. - Cheating: using information, study aids, notes, materials, devices, or collaboration not explicitly approved by the instructor.
+For example: doing a class assignment for someone else or allowing someone to copy one's assignment; copying from, or assisting, another student during an examination; or stealing, or otherwise improperly obtaining, copies of an examination before or after its administration. - Fraud: altering or inventing data, research, or citations for an academic endeavor; fabricating, forging or otherwise misrepresenting to an instructor or an institution one's past or current academic or professional activities; impersonating someone or allowing oneself to be impersonated for an examination or other academic endeavor; using a ghost writer, commercial or otherwise, for any type of assignment.
+Submissions generated, in whole or in part, by an Artificial Intelligence-based application without attribution to the application will be treated as plagiarism. - Violation of Standards: violations against ethical and professional standards required by individual University programs, academic courses, and clinical programs that may result in qualification for entry into a profession that maintains standards of conduct. - Multiple Submissions: submitting, wholly or in part, the same academic endeavor to earn credit in two or more courses without explicit approval by all concerned instructors - Interference or Obstruction: interfering with academic efforts of other students to gain unfair advantage for personal academic advancement.
+Interference may include but is not limited to, sabotage, harassment, tampering, bribery, or intimidation of another student. - Complicity: assisting another person in any act of academic dishonesty.